ChasinSpin/TSlotBroughtonMount/docs/assemblyguide.md

 ### Step 9

-Repeat step 9 with parts B and E. For this assembly, the hole in part B should be located closest to part E.
+Repeat step 9 with parts B and E. For this assembly, the hole in part B should be located closest to part E.  Put this assembly on top of the assembly from Step 8 and make sure all parts line up before tightening the bolts down.

 ![Step 9](images/astep9.jpg)